 Our services in HMP Lincoln are delivered on behalf of our operational partners, The Lincolnshire Action Trust.

 The team is based in the FIRST (Family Information and Release Support Team) centre to the left of the main prison gates.
-The Visitors Centre is then located to the left of the FIRST Centre.
-The team provide support, information and guidance to visitors and family members of prisoners.
+The Visitors’ Centre is then located to the left of the FIRST Centre.
+The team provides support, information and guidance to visitors and family members of prisoners.

 All visitors to HMP Lincoln must book their visit in advance.
-Visits can be booked online here or by calling the Visits Booking Line on 01522 663 172.
-The booking line is open Monday-Friday 09:30 - 12:00, Monday - Friday.
+Visits can be booked online here or by calling 01522 663 172.
+This booking line is open 09:30 – 12:00 Monday to Friday.

 For 14:00 visits please arrive for booking in at 13:30 and for 09:00 visits please arrive for booking in at 08:30.